By Michael Timms30 October 2017

 I read with sympathy the letter headed ‘Why is my son paid a pittance?’.
 The answer, however, is very simple: market forces.

 I am told that when I qualified in 1969 there were about 26,500 practising solicitors in England and Wales.
 There are now over 140,000 (news, 23 October).

 Michael Timms, Dudley

-Ministers’ language, occupied territories and international law: your letters to the editor.
+Family court fees, open justice, and SQE: your letters to the editor.

-Bad faith prosecutions, and SRA’s crusade: your letters to the editor.
+In defence of private prosecutions, domestic abuse progress, and an ID1 dilemma; your letters to the editor.

 Site powered by Webvision Cloud